tagspaces/documentation/docs/creating-files.md

 On **iOS** you have the options to take a picture with the _Camera app_ or select one or more files from the _Files app_

-:::note
+:::info
-<ProFeature /> If the current folder is located on an object storage like AWS S3, the import functionality will trigger the upload of the selected file to the S3 bucket.
+If the current folder is located on an object storage like AWS S3, the import functionality will trigger the upload of the selected file to the S3 bucket.
 :::

 ### Import from the create content dialog